Q & A

 In the autumn, before the pelting season, the farmer chooses animals for breeding.
 The most calm and healthy individuals are used for this purpose.
 Individuals of different ages can thus be found among both pelted animals and breeding animals.

-Fur animals are euthanized in their own living environment.
+Fur animals are dispatched in their own living environment.
 To minimise stress, animals are not transported.
-Foxes are euthanized using electricity and mink using gas.
+Foxes are dispatched using electricity and mink using gas.
 Both methods are very quick, painless and stress-free for the animals.
 These methods are outlined in legislation.

 How are the manure and carcasses of fur animals utilised?

-The carcasses of fur animals are recycled and used, for example, as biofuel and animal feed.
+The carcasses of fur animals are recycled and used, for example, as biodiesel and animal feed.